-In terms of teaching delivery of content could be done by software which can be made modular / scalable which could help enable customization while meeting standards.
+In terms of teaching delivery of content could be done by software which can be made modular/scalable which could help enable customization while meeting standards.

-Dr. Christensen then discusses a case study of vacuum tubes that used be used in electronic components in the early half of the 20th century.
+Dr. Christensen then discusses a case study of vacuum tubes that used to be used in electronic components in the early half of the 20th century.
 Vacuum tubes were large but were disrupted by the smaller transistor that could not handle the power.

-One of the first uses of a transistor was in a hearing aid around the early 1950’s.
+One of the first uses of a transistor was in a hearing aid around the early 1950s.
 Next Sony created a pocket radio around 1955.
-This was poor quality when compared to the large vacuum driven radios of the day but was cheap when compared.
+This was poor quality when compared to the large vacuum-driven radios of the day but was cheap when compared.

 Around 1959 Sony created the first transistor television.
 Even though this was poor quality when compared to other technologies it now made televisions affordable and accessible to a much larger market.

-This video ends with another example of teaching, saying that nonstandard courses are becoming too expensive to operate.
+He then gives another example of teaching, saying that nonstandard courses are becoming too expensive to operate.
 For example, the German teacher is now too expensive for the educational establishment.
 As these classes go students get directed to online learning courses – which are inferior to instructor-led but are better than the current offering of nothing.

 When new technology takes over from old it almost always follows the ‘S’ curve pattern.
 The problem is that industry leaders often don’t see this as a big problem.

-It is possible mathematically to estimate a prediction from an ‘S’ curve plot of when a disruptive innovation is going to take over from the existing market leader.
+It is possible mathematically to estimate a prediction from an ‘S’ curve plot of when disruptive innovation is going to take over from the existing market leader.